jmarciel99/ticket-lifecycle/README.md

 <img width="602" height="616" alt="image" src="https://github.com/user-attachments/assets/4facbb9f-ef55-41c6-9ad8-2809545edd51" />
 </p>
 <p>
-This is wher you can
+This is the page where you can create a new ticket if there was any kind of problem you where having.
 </p>
 <br />